veniamin-ilmer/diet/README.md

 It hence makes sense to pay close attention to the microbiome.

-People with stomach issues try to increase the amount of microbiota by literally injesting them.
+People with stomach issues try to increase the amount of microbiota by literally ingesting them.
 This is known as probiotics, usually found in fermented food such as yogurt, sauerkraut, or nattō.

-However multiple studies have shown that eating probiotics alone doesn't seem to signficantly change the biome.
+However multiple studies have shown that eating probiotics alone doesn't seem to significantly change the biome.

 Instead, studies point to an alternative mechanism to change the microbiome.
 These are Prebiotics, or dietary fibers.
 Certain types of microbiota consume certain types of prebiotics.
 By changing your diet to eat different dietary fibers, you can influence which microbiota survive in your gut.